Federal judge temporarily halts order for details on any efforts to return Abrego Garcia to US

-A federal judge on Wednesday temporarily halted her order requiring the Trump administration to provide information on its efforts so far, if any, to retrieve a man who was mistakenly deported to El Salvador.
+A federal judge temporarily halted her order requiring the Trump administration to provide information on its efforts so far, if any, to retrieve a man who was mistakenly deported to El Salvador.

+The seven-day pause ordered by U.S. District Judge Paula Xinis on Wednesday came with the agreement of lawyers for Kilmar Abrego Garcia, Xinis said, and is the first sign of a possible change, either in tone or position, in the contentious legal fight that already has been to the Supreme Court and led the judge to accuse administration lawyers of acting in "bad faith."

-Drew Ensign, a deputy assistant attorney general, filed a sealed motion requesting a seven-day stay of the judge's directive for the U.S. to provide testimony and documents that involve plans to retrieve Kilmar Abrego Garcia.
+Drew Ensign, a deputy assistant attorney general, filed a sealed motion requesting the stay of the judge’s directive for the U.S. to provide testimony and documents that involve plans to retrieve Abrego Garcia.
 The administration is also seeking relief from having to file daily updates on its progress.

-Lawyers for Abrego Garcia filed a response in opposition to the government’s motion to halt the order.
-It was also under seal in the Maryland federal court.

 The administration expelled Abrego Garcia to El Salvador last month, and officials later described the mistake as "an administrative error" — but insisted that Abrego Garcia was in fact a member of the MS-13 gang.